 Please don’t be foolish to think that it’s not happening to you, like I was.
 Let’s refocus Saints.

 ***P.S.
 Shameless Plug: I love talking money and helping families get their finances in order (because it’s oh so important).
-We have a free Four Day Family Finance Workbook on the blog to help you sort out your crazy and find a starting point if you feel so inclined.
+We have a “Riches to Rags, The Ultimate Family Finance Workbook” on the blog to help you sort out your crazy and find a starting point if you feel so inclined.
 God bless! ***